TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

                                  #   "gift_log-03_12_2020-redacted.csv")
 ```

-Researchers can request access to files on this component by contacting the study team ([studyteam@mindtrails.org](mailto:studyteam@mindtrails.org)).
+Researchers can request access to files on this component by contacting [Jeremy Eberle](mailto:jwe4ec@virginia.edu).

 ### Public Component